KPBS/py3-pmp-wrapper/README.md

 etc.
 ```

+To see more examples and learn more about how to use the `Client` and `NavigableDoc` objects, consult the documentation (LINK).

 ## Lower Level requests of PMP API

-For most things, you can use the `pmp_client.Client` object, but there are lower-level objects in this application, and these can be used directly should have an application that needs finer control over authenticating or requesting results from the PMP API.
+For most things, you can use the `Client` object, but there are lower-level objects in this application, and these can be used directly should have an application that needs finer control over authenticating or requesting results from the PMP API.

-### Using a PmpAuth object to create an access token
+### Using a PmpAuth object to get an access token

 We will need a PmpAuth object to sign all of our requests of the PMP API, so create a new PmpAuth object:
 ```python